ayyashcihuy/next-todoApp/README.md

 when you try your best but you dont succeed. next 13 with unstable feature really2 make redux implementation hard :(

 xoxo

+## 20/06/2023

+Hi, im back. so i just update my redux store and apply it for toggle form create. my next mission is to fetch prisma server using next and use it in page